 Dynapen Side Effects

-Note: This document contains side effect information about dicloxacillin.
-Some of the dosage forms listed on this page may not apply to the brand name Dynapen.
+Note: This page contains information about the side effects of dicloxacillin.
+Some of the dosage forms included on this document may not apply to the brand name Dynapen.

 For the Consumer

 Side effects include:

 GI effects (nausea, vomiting, epigastric distress, loose stools, diarrhea, flatulence); hypersensitivity reactions.